-On 27 December 1933, he married Molly Doole and they had three children: Norma Rhind Effler, Barbara Rhind Harrison, and Robert Charles Rhind.
-He was a member of the Portage Rotary Club (President), Masons (Marquette Lodge), Portage Shrine Club, and Swan River Air Cadets (Commanding Officer).
+On 27 December 1933, he married Molly Doole (?-?) and they had three children: Norma Rhind (wife of Marshall Clayton Effler), Barbara Rhind (wife of ?
+Harrison), and Robert Charles Rhind.
+He was a member of the Portage Rotary Club (President), Masons (Marquette Lodge), Portage Shriners, and Swan River Air Cadets (Commanding Officer).
 He served as Superintendent of the Swan River Sunday School, executive member of Trinity United Church, and Scout Master at Swan River.
 He was an avid hunter and sportsman.

 Birth registration, Manitoba Vital Statistics.

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 Obituary, Winnipeg Free Press, 4 May 1982, page 47.